frontenddogma/web-development-glossary/manuscript/p.md

 PhantomJS
 : A discontinued headless browser used for automating web page interaction.
 PhantomJS provides a JavaScript API enabling automated navigation, screenshots, user behavior, and assertions making it a common tool used to run browser-based unit tests in a headless system like a continuous integration environment.
 PhantomJS is based on WebKit.
 It was first released in 2011.&nbsp;[†](#w-phantomjs) ℹ︎&nbsp;[phantomjs.org](https://phantomjs.org/)

+Phishing
+: The fraudulent attempt to obtain sensitive information such as usernames, passwords, and credit card details by disguising oneself as a trustworthy entity in an electronic communication.
+Typically carried out by email spoofing or instant messaging, phishing often directs users to enter personal information at a fake website which matches the look and feel of the legitimate site.
+Phishing is an example of social engineering techniques being used to deceive users.&nbsp;[†](#w-phishing)

 Phoenix
 : → Firefox